 If you already hold an undergraduate degree in another subject area, you may be interested in exploring these postgraduate routes:

 Please remember that every institution you apply to receives the same personal statement.
-If Edinburgh Napier is not the only university you are applying to, make sure you do not mention us or any other university by name.
+If Edinburgh Napier University is not the only one you are applying to, make sure you do not mention us or any other university by name.
 This seems obvious, but it can come across as unprofessional and there is no guarantee you will be accepted by your first choice.

 If shortlisted, you'll receive an invitation by email.
 Up to 60 candidates will be called to the interview event, which will be a full day.